Why the Crimes?

 I gave myself to Manson's delusional beliefs, becoming a true believer.
 Finally, I became willing to die for him, yielding my life as a sacrifice.
 I succumbed to his natural charisma, having no identity left of my own.
 I chose martyrdom behavior, giving my life for foolish beliefs.

 The knowledge of God's love and acceptance was lacking in the core of my heart, causing this weakness.
-4 My codependency coupled with Manson's madness was the catalyst to the murders, but my reckless choices brought them to pass.
+4 My codependency coupled with Manson's own rejection issues were the catalyst to the murders, but my reckless choices brought them to pass.
 Manson simply manipulated my weaknesses.

 "Don't be drunk with wine, because that will ruin your life.
 Instead, be filled with the Holy Spirit..."
 (Eph.
 5:18).

 It was only 30 days before the murders when I took my first snort of speed, which was the other catalyst.
-I don't blame the drugs.
-It was my choice.
-I knew I couldn't carry out Manson's orders without speed, but for two years previously, I had chosen to medicate my pain with marijuana and hallucinogens.
+I chose to ingest drugs knowing that I would need them to commit the crimes.
+Previously for two years, I had medicated my emotional pain with marijuana and hallucinogens.
 5

 This allowed my conscience to be overridden so the crimes could be carried out.
 Still, the girls and I argued whether to go through with it for an hour while driving in the car to the crime scene, but we lost the battle of our minds, being driven by the spirit of fear.